Naveen-SWO/AddIPtoFortiGate/README.md

 2. Make sure you a bearer token from an Administrator account created with right permissions assigned to it on Fortigate firewall.
 3. Create a group / folder on FortiGate firewall under Policy & Objects --> Addresses.

+[!Warning]
+You will end up with the error if your FortiGate URL uses Public IP rather than domain name that with SSL certificate attached to it.
+Error Message - "**Http request failed as there is an error: 'The SSL connection could not be established, see inner exception.'.**"

 ## Deploy Azure Logic App

 If you want to deploy this app to your Azure tenant, just click the below button.